-This may go against your instinct, but one of the issues that leads to more intense anxiety is holding back your emotions.
+This may go against your instincts, but one of the issues that leads to more intense anxiety is holding back your emotions.
 There are two reasons for this:

-- Your emotions are your body's natural coping mechanism.
-While it's true that some emotions can feel as though they are irrational, when the feeling is there it's usually because your body needs to do it to feel better.
+- Your emotions are your body’s natural coping mechanism.
+While it’s true that some emotions can feel irrational, they usually mean your body needs to cry to feel better.
 Crying will almost always help.

-- Holding back emotions also takes energy.
+- Holding back emotions takes energy.
 You have to focus your energy specifically on trying not to cry, which means that you are forced to dwell on the way you feel for longer.
 This only serves to increase your stress and anxiety.

-When you feel like you need to cry for no apparent reason, then the crying itself can be judged as irrational.
-But that doesn't mean you don't still need to cry.
-If your body is telling you to cry, then allowing yourself to cry is better for your stress coping than trying to prevent it.
+When you feel like you need to cry for no apparent reason, the crying itself can be judged irrational.
+But that doesn’t mean you don’t need to cry.
+If your body is telling you to cry, then allowing yourself to cry is better for coping with your stress than trying to prevent it.

 Preventing the Crying Feeling

 Remember, you shouldn’t stop yourself from crying.
 Cry as much as you need to so that you can let out the feeling of needing to cry.
 Whether you need to cry randomly, are struggling with anxiety and another condition (such as loss, grief, PMS, or pain), or are so overwhelmed with anxiety that the tears just flow out, you should let yourself cry for as long as you need to.

-In order to "stop" crying, you have to take action before the urge to cry occurs.
-The only way to prevent the crying feeling from anxiety and stress is with anxiety prevention.
+In order to “stop” crying, you have to act before the urge to cry occurs.
+The only way to prevent the crying feeling that results from anxiety and stress is to engage in anxiety prevention.
 You need to control the extent of your anxiety and how you react to it emotionally.
-Then you'll be able to reduce the way your mind responds emotionally.
+Then you’ll be able to reduce your mind’s emotional response.